caltechlibrary/urlup/README.md

 ☮︎ Copyright and license
 ---------------------

 Copyright (C) 2018, Caltech.
-This software is freely distributed under a BSD/MIT type license.
+This software is freely distributed under a BSD 3-clause license.
 Please see the [LICENSE](LICENSE) file for more information.

 <div align="center">
   <a href="https://www.caltech.edu">